corda/corda/docs/source/node-administration.rst

 The example command above would give a 1 gigabyte Java heap.

 .. note:: Unfortunately the JVM does not let you limit the total memory usage of Java program, just the heap size.

+A node which is running out of memory is expected to stop immediately to preserve ledger consistency and avoid flaws in operations.
+Note that it's a responsibility of a client application to handle RPC reconnection in case this happens.
+It's also advised to have necessary JVM monitoring and restart infrastructure in place.
+See :ref:`setting_jvm_args` for further details on JVM out-of-memory related parameters.

 Hiding sensitive data
 ---------------------